 It is up to you to find a suitable job in the Community.
 The RNIP staff will not help you look for a job.

 Applying for a job is not the same as applying for a recommendation through the Pilot.
 You must send your fully completed application through your online Candidate Profile to be considered for recommendation.

-After you have been offered a job, ask the employer to complete and sign the RNIP Offer of Employment Form.
+After you have been offered a job, ask the employer to complete and sign the RNIP Offer of Employment Form (IMM 5984).

 The form signed by your employer is part of your application.
 It is up to you to upload the signed form to your Candidate Profile.

-It is your responsibility to obtain the completed and signed RNIP Offer of Employment from your new employer.
+It is your responsibility to obtain the completed and signed Offer of Employment Form (IMM 5984) from your new employer.

-After the step 3 is completed, upload ALL completed mandatory documents below to your Candidate Profile to apply for community based recommendation.
+After Step 3 is completed, upload ALL completed mandatory documents below to your Candidate Profile to apply for community based recommendation.
 Also provide supporting documents if applicable.

 - Preferred NOC codes,